moj-analytical-services/writing_functions_in_r/README.md

     is where we put the code.

-  - And the function **environment** (where the function was created) - this determines what variables and other functions it has access to
+  - And the function **environment** (where the function was created) - this determines what variables and other functions it has access to.
-    - you can find out more about environments [here](https://r4ds.had.co.nz/functions.html#environment).
+    You can find out more about environments [here](https://r4ds.had.co.nz/functions.html#environment).

 # Examples of basic functions